isocpp/CppCoreGuidelines/CONTRIBUTING.md

 worldwide.
 If you or your organization is passionate about helping to create the guidelines consider becoming an editor or maintainer.
 If you're a C++ expert who is serious about participating please [email coreguidelines@isocpp.org](mailto:coreguidelines@isocpp.org?subject=Maintain the C++ Code Guidelines).
+- **Discussions and sharing** If you want to ask a question about the Guidelines on StackOverflow, use the corresponding tag [`cpp-core-guidelines`](http://stackoverflow.com/questions/tagged/cpp-core-guidelines).
+For questions about Guidelines Support Library, use tag [`guideline-support-library`](http://stackoverflow.com/questions/tagged/guideline-support-library).

 ## Contributor License Agreement
 By contributing content to the C++ Core Guidelines (i.e., submitting a pull request for inclusion in this repository) you agree with the